 Once the seedlings send out the first normal leaf or two, the luffa plants are big enough to transplant.
 The roots by this time may be 6 inches (15 cm) long or longer.
 Wait until all danger of frost is passed and the soil is warm.
 Cool overnight air temperatures don't seem to hurt them but an extended cold spell can stop their growth.
 The average soil temperature needs to be warm enough.
 Luffa are somewhat sensitive to transplant shock so be careful when planting.
 Leaving the plants outside a couple days before planting helps them to adapt.
 Luffa plants prefer good well drained soil but tolerate a fairly wide range of soil types.
 Working some organic compost into the ground before planting can help feed the roots.
 Plants need nitrogen in the seedling stage but require potash and phosphorous for blooming.
-It is best to use only nitrogen to keep the seedlings green and switch to balanced all purpose fertilizer when transplanting outdoors.
+It is best to use only nitrogen to keep the seedlings green and switch to balanced all purpose fertilizer after transplanting outdoors.
 If the smaller plants receive too much potash and phosphorous they may bloom prematurely.
 This will result in many early small loofahs on spindly vines as the plant tries to put energy into pod formation instead of growing the big vine it needs for big loofahs.

 While the luffa plants are small they are vulnerable to weeds and pests.
 It is important to keep the weeds off them.
 Shade from weeds will stunt the plants at this point.
 Slugs can damage the small stems.
 Birds may snip off pieces.
 Too much rain can drown them.
 Black plastic or dark mulch around the small luffa plants will help warm the soil and reduce weeds.
 Mulching increases yields in the long term.
 Once the plants begin to bolt and grow larger, the luffa vines are tough enough to mostly fend for themselves.
 The vines will climb over most obstacles.
 The biggest weed problems are usually vines like morning glories.